bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 You should not bring your burdens with you to the pulpit.
 The people will feel if you are discouraged and burdened down.

-* You must learn to cast all your cares upon Jesus (I Peter 5:7)
+- You must learn to cast all your cares upon Jesus (I Peter 5:7)
-* Jesus is the burden bearer (Matthew 11:28)
+- Jesus is the burden bearer (Matthew 11:28)
-* Paul admonished us to let the mind of Christ be in us (Philippians 2:5)
+- Paul admonished us to let the mind of Christ be in us (Philippians 2:5)

 The preacher needs to have the mind of Christ.
 The mind of Christ is never discouraged, fearful or burdened down.
 Again, proper rest and nutrition will help you to be mentally fit for service.

 # The importance of Holy Ghost empowered preaching

 Where and what we preached must be inspired by the Holy Ghost (Acts 16:6,10; I Cor.
-1:17; 2Co 2:12; Gal.
+1:17; II Cor.
+2:12; Gal.
 2:2; Jonah 3:2; Isa.
 61:1).

 ## The preacher must be endued with the power of the Holy Ghost